 Temporarily Exit Volatility

 One surest possible way of completely escaping from volatility and protecting your crypto portfolio is exchanging more volatile crypto assets like Ethereum and Bitcoin for stablecoins like Tether and True USD (TUSD).

-Furthermore, temporarily exiting volatility markets makes it possible to capitalize on the market recovery by re-entering the market at a lower price than you exited.
-After the market recovers, your portfolio will be more extensive than it initially was with no additional costs overall, and you would be in a better position than you started.
+Furthermore, temporarily exiting volatility markets makes it possible to capitalize on the market recovery by re-entering the market at a lower price than you exit.
+As a result, after the market recovers, your portfolio will be more extensive than it initially was, with no additional costs overall.
+As a result, you will be in a better position than you started.